 Located in the office district of Atago, Minato-ku, Tokyo, Atago Shrine is built on top of Mt.
 Atago, a natural mountain.
 The shrine was founded in 1603 by Tokugawa Ieyasu as a god of fire prevention, and its main deity is the fire deity Homusubinomikoto.

 The stone steps in front of the shrine are called “stone steps for success in life,” and are famous for the legend that a samurai rode up and down them on horseback and won the praise of Tokugawa Iemitsu.
-The shrine is an urban oasis where visitors can enjoy cherry blossoms and autumn leaves, and is visited by many office workers in the neighbourhood.
+The shrine is an urban oasis where visitors can enjoy cherry blossoms and autumn leaves, and it is visited by many office workers in the neighbourhood.

 Find out more about Atago Shrine here on Google maps.